patternizer/planetary-boundaries-coxcomb/README.md

 * `planetary-boundaries-coxcomb.py` - python code for making the coxcomb chart

-The first step is to clone the latest glosat-short-segments code and step into the check out directory:
+The first step is to clone the latest planetary-boundaries-coxcomb code and step into the check out directory:

     $ git clone https://github.com/patternizer/planetary-boundaries-coxcomb.git
     $ cd planetary-boundaries-coxcomb